 - Compact size

 - Weak sound quality

-The Amazon Echo Spot is a mini-version of the Show, but comes with a 2.5-inch circular screen instead of a 7-inch rectangular one.
-It's not really the right size or shape for watching video, then, but it’s fine for reading messages and clockfaces, or for making video calls.
-The smaller speaker means that sound isn’t quite as good either.
-But it functions well at what it does, and its size might be considered an advantage in terms of portability, meaning you can use it around the home, from kitchen to bedroom with the minimum of fuss.
+The Amazon Echo Spot is a mini-version of the Show but comes with a 2.5-inch circular screen instead of a 7-inch rectangular one.
+It's not the right size or shape for watching a video, then, but it’s fine for reading messages and clockfaces, or for making video calls.
+The smaller speaker means that the sound isn’t quite as good either.
+But it functions well at what it does, and its size might be considered an advantage in terms of portability, meaning you can use it around the home, from the kitchen to bedroom with the minimum of fuss.